vsteinmetz/pyinstruments/README.rst

 automation devices.
 Control of the remote instruments can be done via one of the following protocols:

-  - Visa
-  - pythondotnet
+  - ivi drivers (using the lower level package pyivi)
-  - comtypes
+  - visa
   - serial

-The syntax of the higher level functions follows the IVI (Interchangeable Virtual Instruments) guidelines.
-This allows:
+Using IVI-drivers greatly simplifies your life because :

-  1/. a lower level layer fully transparent for the user.
+  1/.
+The lower level layer is fully transparent for the user (pyivi provides a common interface for each instrument type).

-  2/. **zero** extra work to interface an instrument for which an IVI driver is provided.
+  2/. **zero** extra work is needed to interface an instrument for which an IVI driver is provided.

 pyinstruments is composed of two **independant** packages (can be run on 2 remote computers!).

-  - pyhardware for the hardware communication
+  - **pyhardwaredb** for the hardware communication (This package itself is a thin wrapper around pyhardware).
+Because it heavily relies on ivi-drivers and com-interoperability, this package is intended to run on a windows machine.
-  - curvefinder to display in quasi real-time the curves acquired.
+  - **curvefinder** to display in quasi real-time the curves acquired (This module could be run on any platform).

-In this way, in the case of scripted data-acquisition, the process is not affected at all by the plotting and user interactions.
+The strict separation between plotting and data-acquistion processes ensures that scripted data-acquisitions won't be affected by user interactions or plotting dead-times.

 Main Features